Working with Kiavi

 Houseboats

-How does a DSCR loan work?
+How Does a DSCR Loan Work?

 DSCR reveals whether or not a real estate property is bringing in enough money to cover the loan.
-When a real estate investor applies for a new loan or refinances an existing one, the lender will evaluate the DSCR as a financing qualifier and use the property's cash flow during underwriting to determine a borrower's eligibility.
+When a real estate investor applies for a new loan or refinancing an existing one, the lender will evaluate the DSCR as a financing qualifier and use the property's cash flow during underwriting to determine a borrower's eligibility.

 That means you won't need to provide tax returns or pay stubs or prove your income to qualify.
 Because you avoid the lengthy income verification process, this loan option allows for a quicker, more simplified financing process, resulting in faster and easier access to capital.